 Everything I Never Told You, Celeste Ng (2014)

-Set in 1970s small-town Ohio, this gripping debut novel from Celeste Ng, the author of Little Fires Everywhere, explores lies, longing, race, and the destructive potential of overbearing parental love.
+The third submission to Lockdown Library, set in 1970s small-town Ohio, this gripping debut novel from Celeste Ng, the author of Little Fires Everywhere, explores lies, longing, race, and the destructive potential of overbearing parental love.

 Having encountered racial discrimination ever since his immigration from China as a child, James Lee wants nothing more than for his children to fit in.
 For his wife Marilyn, a white housewife whose career as a doctor never quite materialised, their daughter Lydia represents everything she could have been.
 Blue-eyed and exceedingly bright, Lydia Lee is the family’s golden child.
 Carried from birth to adolescence on the mighty wave of her parents’ hopes and dreams and buoyed by their confidence in her future successes, she is the cord that binds the Lee family together.
 But when Lydia is found mysteriously drowned in the local lake, the Lee family’s precarious hold on domestic stability comes crashing down.
 Exploring those small, unspoken nuances that shape familial relationships, Everything I Never Told You is a wistful, profound, and sensitive portrait of an unhappy family struggling to find their place in an overtly racist society.